 This helps you to assess what kind of progress you made and where there might be gaps.
 Official German A1 tests cost money, and you would not necessarily want to waste money on them as long as you are not yet ready.

-As you can see, answering the question of how to learn German A1 at home is difficult.
+As you can see, answering the question of how you can learn German for beginners at home is difficult.
 From my experience, everyone should be able to master that.